PDXpert PLM Software

-- The Release/cancel iterations when approved checkbox must be cleared.
-Upon approval, we don't want the affected items' revisions to be released or canceled; that's what the ECN does.
+Clear the Release/Cancel iterations on Affected list checkbox.
+Upon approval, we don't want the affected items' revisions to be released or canceled, because that's what the ECN does.

 Other change forms: Stop Shipment / Deviation / Waiver

-Although other change forms may use starting and ending boundaries, these values are especially relevant to temporary change forms, such as a Stop Shipment or Deviation.
+Although other change forms may use starting and ending boundaries, these values are especially relevant to temporary change forms, such as a Deviation or Stop Shipment.
 On the Attributes tab, note that you can enable fields for a starting date and/or serial (or lot code) number, as well as for an ending date, serial number, and/or total permitted quantity.